gesiscss/gesis_surf_backend/README.md

 ### Example

 User - Wave **(Many to Many)**
+A User can be active.
+A User can be a staff.
+A User can be a superuser.
-A User must have a token.
+A User has a staff classification.
 A Wave must have a client_id.
 A Wave must have a wave number.
 A Wave must have a start date.
 A Wave must have an end date.

+#### Relationship

 A User belongs to 1 or more Waves.
 A User belongs at to least 1 Wave.
 A Wave must have at least 1 User.